 Another major trend in fast food franchises is slimming down the menu.
 For instance, McDonald’s menu has ballooned by 70% over the years, leading to a slowdown in service is affecting customer satisfaction.
 The solution has been to cut down the menu to re-energize sales.

 Through our online platform Vetted Biz, we have reviewed over 2,900 businesses and franchises.
 Currently, almost 25% of the businesses on our platform are food and beverage franchises.
 Of the food and beverage concepts we have reviewed, total investment amounts can start as low as $3,000 for smaller kiosk concepts all the way up to $6,732,615 for a full-service restaurant.
 Many factors will affect the investment amount, including but not limited to heavy-duty equipment like grills, or where the food and beverage concept needs to be located.
-In our research, the average royalty fee takes up 5.3% of gross revenue, and the average marketing fee is 2.3% of the gross revenue.
+In our research, the average royalty fee takes up 5.3% of The total amount in dollars made in the business before expenses are deducted.
+See also Sales…., and the average marketing fee is 2.3% of the gross revenue.
 From 2016 to 2018, an average of 2.78% of franchise units ceased operations for reasons other than terminations or non-renewals.
 Moreover, of the 100 franchises we reviewed, there are approximately 3100 franchise units projected to open next year.

 Average Food & Beverage Franchise Industry Percentage Fees

 This metric is the standard industry investment amount for a single unit franchise investment in this industry.
 Our research and analytics team analyzed over 523 franchise concept investment breakdowns in order to calculate this figure.